viktornord/bun-research/README.md

 # bun-research

 ## Issues
-- Postgres and Mongo does not work with bun.
+- Postgres and Mongo do not work with bun.
 Here is the related issue https://github.com/oven-sh/bun/issues/288
-- Major frameworks (Fastify, Express) does not work with bun.
+- Major frameworks (Fastify, Express) do not work with bun.

 # Peformed tests